IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 ## Quorum {#quorum}

-At all meetings of the Board, at least 2/3 of the Directors then in office constitute a quorum for the transaction of business.
-If a quorum is not be present at any meeting of the Board, the Directors present may adjourn the meeting without notice other than announcement at the meeting, until a quorum is present.
+At all synchronous live meetings of the Board, two-thirds of the Directors then in office shall constitute a quorum for the transaction of business.
+Unless a greater affirmative vote is expressly required for an action under applicable law, the LLC Agreement, or an applicable Board policy, the affirmative vote of two-thirds of the Directors then in office shall be an act of the Board.

 ## Board Voting {#voting}

-The Board can hold votes during live meetings of the Board (including telephonic and video) or via asynchronous written (including electronic) means.
-A given vote shall be either conducted entirely during a live meeting or entirely via asynchronous written means, not a mix of the two.
-Decisions on regular IETF LLC matters require a 2/3 majority vote in favor, with the exception of removal of a Director as specified in {{director-removal}}.
-Absentee voting and voting by proxy are not permitted.
+Board decisions may be made either by vote communicated in a synchronous live (including telephonic and video) meeting, or via an asynchronous written (including electronic) process.
+Absentee voting and voting by proxy shall not be permitted.
+If a quorum is not present at any meeting of the Board, the Directors present may adjourn the meeting from time to time, without notice other than announcement at the meeting, until a quorum is present.
+Voting thresholds for Director removal are described in {{director-removal}}.

 ## Interim Board {#interim-board}